vnguyenbfb/vnguyenbfb.github.io/_posts/2023-10-17-Immigrants to Canada.md

 Because we are keen on investigating countries that have the most active highest flow of immigrants in the most recent years, we choose to exclude the UK which observes a sharp decline in immigration flow since 1994.

 Comparing the statistics of the three countries that have the highest number of immigrants to Canada between 1980 and 2013, we notice that China and India almost have the same average number of around 20,000 although China has the widest range (between the maximum and minimum values) of yearly number of immigrants.
 Philippines ranks fourth and its statistics is on the low end compared to that of India and China.
 For the boxplot of Philippines, there are two outliers observed above the upper end of the whisker.
 Generally, the outliers only affect the minimum and maximum values.
 How are the two datapoints assigned to be outliers?
-It all depends on the IQR (Interquartile Range):
+It all depends on the IQR (Interquartile Range).

     * IQR = Third Quartile - First Quartile = 19,249 - 8,663 = 10,586
     * Upper Boundary = Third Quartile + 1.5 * IQR = 19,249 + 1.5 * 10,586 = 35,128